“It’s as if someone said to you: ‘Throw yourself from a fourth-floor window — and mind you, fall gracefully.’”

 Is Kérob-Shal actually the most radical example of Schmitt’s musical style among his mélodies?
 In a word, no. Or at least it’s fair to contend that the composer created a second trio of pieces some 25 years later that exhibit a similar degree of harmonic complexity and daring.
 That vocal set, composed in 1949 and published in 1951, is Trois poèmes de Robert Ganzo, Op.
 118.

-In choosing texts for his secular vocal works, typically Florent Schmitt drew on inspiration from contemporary poets rather than writers from yesteryear (there were exceptions, of course).
+In choosing texts for his secular vocal works, typically Florent Schmitt drew inspiration from contemporary poets rather than writers from writers of yesteryear (there were exceptions, of course).
 Moreover, the composer was often attracted to writers with leftist/anarchist predilections.
 In this regard we find Schmitt setting the verse of writers such as Charles Vildrac, Laurent Tailhade, Charles Sanglier (Charles Vallet), Comte de Lautréamont (Isidore-Lucien Ducasse) and others.

 Robert Ganzo was in the same mould as these writers.
 Born in Caracas in 1898 to an Egyptian father and a French mother, in 1910 Ganzo and his family departed Venezuela due to financial difficulties and ended up settling in Belgium.
 There, he exhibited an early talent for writing; a youthful play of his was even presented to an audience that included the Belgian king.